 In particular I've taken on aspects of community management and code quality in this project - and replaced the existing API with a newer, more robust and flexible version.
 Joind.in was actually the first open source project I contributed code to; seeing others take their first steps here is an aspect of the project that I find really rewarding.

-I've been teaching ZCE for quite a while, originally the 5.0 version and now the 5.3 certification too, and I hold both certifications myself.
-One of the hardest things about preparing for the exam is the lack of sample questions available for the 5.3 certification, so I decided to share the set I use with my own ZCE courses.
+I've been teaching ZCE for quite a while, originally the 5.0 and 5.3 versions and now the 5.5 certification too, and I hold both certifications myself.
+One of the hardest things about preparing for the exam is the lack of sample questions available for the 5.5 certification, so I decided to share the set I use with my own ZCE courses.
 This 60+ page PDF contains some background on the exam and links to resources you will need, plus a set of 70 example ZCE questions (completely unofficial, the aim is to give you an idea of style and content) - complete with correct answers and explanations of those answers.
-The set costs $25 and you can buy it here (and/or keep reading for some tips on preparing for the ZCE):

 There are a few other things I have published which may help you to prepare (and these don't need your credit card!).
 When I published this pack, I wrote a blog post giving my best advice for preparing to take the ZCE exam.
 Also over the last few years I have collected and actively curate a set of links to articles covering some of the topics in the ZCE syllabus, which may be helpful to anyone studying for it.
 I am also available as a ZCE trainer, offering both public courses and training specifically for your team, just get in touch or take a look at my upcoming courses.